unleashit/npm-library/packages/recursiveDataLister/readme.md

 - Choice of html (ul, ol, div, etc.).
 - Display as a single list or separate lists per first level parent.
 - For arrays of objects, the option to choose a property to use its value as the heading (replace the numerical index).
 - Handles dates.
-Either provide a formatter function, or by default they will be converted to strings.
+Either provide a formatter function, or by default will be displayed as strings.
+Also attempts to find and handle dates in string values.
 - Basic default CSS available with easy customization through cssVars prop.

 ### Install